Music at Maxwell

 Maxwell Street has a wide array of music opportunities and we’d love for you to be involved.
 Below you will see a list of a few different ways you can participate.
 There is something for everyone, so feel free to join us.
 If you have any questions or would like more information about anything related to choir and music please contact Ted Gentry– firstname.lastname@example.org

 It’s a new year!
 New singers are welcome, especially those with children who will be well cared for, during this rehearsal time.
 Plus all our great singers who have sung before are needed to help us all learn how to be a choir together.
-Kaitlin is directing; Ted Gentry is accompanying.
+Beth is directing; Ted Gentry is accompanying.
 There’s always great joy in singing together!

 — Weekly Music Schedule —